-The Patient Experience Survey is conducted annually by the Australian Bureau of Statistics provides an indication of people's experiences of the health system at a local level.
+The Patient Experience Survey provides an indication of people's experiences of the health system at a local level.
 Good experiences can be associated with quality healthcare, clinical effectiveness and patient safety.
 Health experiences have also been measured using the 2016 Coordination of Health Care Study, which had a specific focus on understanding the experiences with coordination and continuity of care by people aged 45 years and over who had at least one GP visit in the 12 months prior.
-Table 7 and Table 8 highlight the results for GCPHN in comparison to the national average for these two surveys.
+Table 8 and Table 9 highlight the results for GCPHN in comparison to the national average for these two surveys.

-Table 7: Findings from selected items of Patient Experience Survey, various years
+Table 8: Findings from selected items of Patient Experience Survey, various years